xsampedro/quantum3_docs/output/realtime/lobby-and-matchmaking/userids-and-friends.md

 ## Friends

-- Friends' UserIDs are case sensitive. **Example**: " **mybestfriend**" and " **MyBestFriend**" are two different UserIDs for two different friends.

-- Only friends connected to the same AppID, the same Photon Cloud region and play the same Photon AppVersion can find each other no matter what device or platform they're using.

-- FindFriends works only when connected to the Master Server, it does not work when the client is joined to a room.

 You can find out if your friends who are playing the same game are online and if so, which room they are joined to.

 Like users, friends are also identified using their UserID.

 So the FriendID is the same thing as the UserID and in order to find some friends you need to know their UserIDs first.

-Then you can send the list of UserIDs to Photon Servers using:
+Friends can only find one another, if they are connected to the same Region with the same AppId and AppVersion.

+Friends make use of UserIDs, which are case sensitive.

+FindFriends is only available on the Master Server.
+Clients can not find friends while playing a session in a room.

+Examples:

 C#